We’ve seen several function combinations so far.

 This is not the case with the COLUMNS function, as it works fine only for adjacent companies in the source table.

 We hope this explainer was useful to you.
-Next, you can watch our video explainer about INDEX and MATCH: application of the two functions separately and combined.
+Next, you can watch our video explainer about INDEX and MATCH: application of the two functions separately and combined and take our Introduction to Excel course to enhance your skills.

 Next Video: Population vs Sample